RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 ```

-Reboot, and we should be advertising the wireless network.
+Reboot, and we should exbe advertising the wireless network.
 We can't
 connect to it yet, but the WiFi is now working.

 # DHCP Server Setup